dimitrismistriotis/djforge/Setup.md

 Most suggested option is to generate from a template and then "fork" each Django application: copy to new directory and change in `settings.py`.
-Then at regular intervals copy over from original repository and then port each change you want.
+Then at regular intervals, copy over from the original repository and then port each change you want.